bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 One way to approach this is to iteratively simulate Hamilton's equation by discretizing time using some small :math:`\epsilon`.
-Starting at time 0, we can iteratively compute the trajectory in phase space :math:`(p, q)` through time using Hamilton's equations.
+Starting at time 0, we can iteratively compute the trajectory in phase space :math:`(q, p)` through time using Hamilton's equations.
 We'll look at 2.5 methods to accomplish this.